OctopusDeploy/blog/blog/2018-10/selenium/21-travis-ci/travis-ci.md

 The next two commands configure and start Xvfb.

-In previous posts we talked about how some systems are headless, which simply means that they do not have a monitor attached to them.
+In previous posts, we talked about how some systems are headless, which simply means that they do not have a monitor attached to them.
 The build environments used by Travis CI are an example of headless environments.

 However, there are situations, like running automated tests against web browsers, when it is useful to have an environment that can run desktop applications, even without a monitor.
 Xvfb, which is short for X Virtual Frame Buffer, allows such desktop applications to run in headless environments.
 Xvfb creates a virtual monitor in memory, and desktop applications "draw" themselves to this virtual monitor.